CartoDB/Canarsie/README.md

 As the MTA weighs its options -- which include a full closing of the L train during repairs, or a longer period with weekend only closures -- CartoDB started digging into open data to shed some light on how disruptive the L train closure would be to the people living in Brooklyn.
 We specifically want to see,

 1. Who cares about the L?
-2. Do people have a realistic alternative?
+2. Is there a realistic alternative?

 ### Overview of the L Train